 In terms of inter-school sport, Clavering children are provided with outstanding opportunities to represent the school in a variety of sports competitions and we are delighted with the success that we have enjoyed in cluster, town and Tees Valley Competitions.
 These opportunities are now available to pupils from Reception to Year 6 with over 90% of children in our Year 6 cohorts having represented Clavering in competitive sport every year since the sport funding was first launched in 2013.
 Every child in our 2016-2017 Year 6 cohort represented Clavering in competitive sport before leaving us and this is now the target that we set ourselves for every academic year.
 This is being achieved despite there not being a School Sport Partnership in Hartlepool and there only being one part-time Hartlepool School Games Organiser.

 Part of our sport funding is used to fund the competitive sport strand of our activities with the North Hartlepool Family of Schools (NHFoS).
 For example, in our annual NHFoS’ Summer Games (that we have won every year) over one hundred Clavering children from Reception to Year 6 compete for the school in athletics events.
 We have particularly pushed for the NHFoS to focus on potentially vulnerable groups (for example, girls) and a wider age range of children (for example, in 2016-2017 the Clavering School Games Organising Crew ran multi-sports mornings for over 140 pupils in Years 3-4).

 Another part of our sport funding is used to pay for our membership of the Hartlepool Schools’ Football Association (HSFA).
-We try and give as many children the chance as possible to compete in inter-school competitive football and we have had thirteen teams in recent years represent the school: Year 6 A Team, Year 6 B Team, Year 5 A Team, Year 5 B Team, Upper School Girls’ A Team, Upper School Girls' B Team, Middle School Girls’ Team, Year 4 A Team, Year 4 B Team, Year 4 Mixed Team, Year 3 Mixed Team, Year 2 Mixed Team and HUCSF Penalty Team.
+We try and give as many children the chance as possible to compete in inter-school competitive football and we have had thirteen teams in recent years represent the school: Year 6 A Team, Year 6 B Team, Year 5 A Team, Year 5 B Team, Upper School Girls’ A Team, Upper School Girls' B Team, Middle School Girls’ Team, Year 4 A Team, Year 4 B Team, Year 4 Mixed Team, Year 3 Mixed Team, Year 2 Mixed Team and our HUCSF Penalty Team.

 A significant percentage of our PE and sport funding is used to fund our Cluster Sport Partnership.
 This partnership is between five schools: Clavering, Barnard Grove, Springwell, St Helen’s and West View.
 We are particularly proud to include Springwell (the Hartlepool special school for primary-aged children) in our cluster as this gives a large number of children with additional needs the opportunity to compete in inter-school sports competitions.
 Success in our cluster competitions gives children the chance to compete in town finals and, from this, county-level finals.

 Since the launch of the PE and sport funding, Clavering children have enjoyed huge success in cluster, NHFoS and town-wide competitions and our Clavering sports superstars have reached county-level finals in a staggering sixteen different sports formats!
 This is an outstanding achievement!
 We are proud to be regarded as one of the consistently most successful schools in the Tees

 Finally, part of our PE and sport funding is used to pay for transport costs, insurance costs, sports kits and specialist equipment as necessary.
 With the amount of competitive sport that we do, this is a big financial commitment!